Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - [Where does the PLCP sublayer layer actually reside?](https://www.youtube.com/watch?v=thcg9Dn2QL0) _`video`_

 ### ⬇️ `PMD`: Physical Medium Dependant :: Sublayer > `Lower Sublayer`=`Modulation`
-_PMDs further help to define the physical layer of computer network protocols.
+_The Physical Medium Dependent (PMD) sublayer is the lower half of the Physical Layer (PHY).
+From a transmission perspective it takes the Physical Protocol Data Unit (PPDU) form the upper half of the PHY and prepares it for transmission across the wireless medium.
+This means, in the PMD the data modulated and then sent as bits.
+PMDs further help to define the physical layer of computer network protocols.
 PMDs define the details of transmission and reception of individual bits (1/0s) on a physical medium, it define the modulation used in the transmission (BPSK, QPSK, QAM256, etc), for example, starting with the minimum data rate available.
 In Wireless 802.11 scenario, PMD Transmits & Recieve data over Wireless Medium.
 Converts 1/0 provided by the PLCP into RF signal.
 The PLCP and PMD sublayers communicate via primitives, through a SAP, to govern the transmission and reception functions._
 - [PMD: Physical Medium Dependent @ Telecom Trainer](https://www.telecomtrainer.com/pmd-physical-medium-dependent/) _`Full Info`_
 - [PMD: Physical medium dependent](https://en.wikipedia.org/wiki/Physical_medium_dependent) _`Wiki`_
 - [PMD layer @ keysight](https://rfmw.em.keysight.com/wireless/helpfiles/n7617a/pmd_layer.htm) _`Diagram`_